advance100/doc_webpack/webpack-dev-server.md

 [WDS] Hot Module Replacement enabled.
 ```

-Messages prefixed with `[HMR]` orginate from the `webpack/hot/dev-server` module.
-Messages prefixed with `[WDS]` orginate from the webpack-dev-server client.
+Messages prefixed with `[HMR]` originate from the `webpack/hot/dev-server` module.
+Messages prefixed with `[WDS]` originate from the webpack-dev-server client.

 It's important the specify a correct `output.publicPath` elsewise hot update chunks cannot be loaded.

 #### Hot Module Replacement with node.js API

-Similar to the inline mode the user have to do changes to the webpack configuration.
+Similar to the inline mode the user must make changes to the webpack configuration.

 Three changes are needed: